JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-01-06-chebyshev-polynomials.md

 ![alt text](/images/2025-01-06-chebyshev-polynomials/polar_8.png){ width=25% }![alt text](/images/2025-01-06-chebyshev-polynomials/polar_9.png){ width=25% }![alt text](/images/2025-01-06-chebyshev-polynomials/polar_10.png){ width=25% }![alt text](/images/2025-01-06-chebyshev-polynomials/polar_11.png){ width=25% }

-# Chebyshev Polynomials of the Second Kind

-# Chebyshev Nodes of the Second Kind
+In a separate post, Chebyshev Polynomials, Part 2, we are going to explore the Chebyshev polynomials of the second kind, and their relations to the polynomials of the first kind.